ethankrein/BashPaper/README.md

 ### setup.bash
 * Creates a hidden directory
 * Downloads specified image file and moves it into the hidden directory.
-(Current image is [This very nice wallpaper with Rick Astley's face](https://img02.deviantart.net/3eba/i/2009/227/6/6/never_gonna_give_you_up_by_lightfantastic.jpg) by  [I cannot for the life of me find the creator of this image.]())
+(Current image is [This very nice wallpaper with Rick Astley's face](https://img02.deviantart.net/3eba/i/2009/227/6/6/never_gonna_give_you_up_by_lightfantastic.jpg) by lightfantastic.
 * Sets the picture to the desktop background
 * Copies "hit.mp3" (the chosen song) into the hidden directory.
 Current song is Rick Astley's "Never Gonna Give You Up"
 * Copies the "song.sh" script into the hidden directory